anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

         - get internal feedback on end-to-end utility.
         - perform A/B testing to understand UI/UX design.
         - deployed locally to start generating more data required for more complex approaches.

-#### Experimentation

-How can we [experiment](infrastructure.md#experimentation){:target="_blank"} with our model to measure real-time performance before committing to replace our existing version of the system.

-> Not all releases have to be high stakes and external facing.
-We can always include internal releases, gather feedback and iterate until we’re ready to increase the scope.

-- Internal canary rollout, monitoring for proxy/actual performance, etc.
-- Rollout to the larger internal team for more feedback.
-- A/B rollout to a subset of the population to better understand UX, utility, etc.

 #### Feedback